 The Best Ways To Earn Chase Ultimate Rewards

-The best way to maximize the earning power of Ultimate Rewards is a combination of the Chase Sapphire Preferred® Card where you earn 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide..
+The best way to maximize the earning power of Ultimate Rewards is a combination of the Chase Sapphire Preferred® Card where you earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide..
 Paired with the Chase Freedom Unlimited® that earns 5% on travel purchased through Chase, 3% on dining at restaurants and drugstores, and 1.5% on all other purchases.
 You can then combine the points earned on both of these cards through your Chase.com account ensuring you won't have any orphaned points.

 The Chase Ultimate Rewards® program was already one of the best value programs out there, and the addition of Flying Blue is just another reason to invest in the Chase Sapphire Preferred® Card and Chase Freedom Unlimited® as one of the backbone pairings in your rewards portfolio.